carbynestack/carbynestack.github.io/docs/community/events/csc23/index.md

 amount of time for networking, discussions, and having fun.
 Note that all times are Central European Time (CET).

+This year we will also have [workshops](#workshops-dec-1) the day after CarbyneStackCon to discuss technical topics around Carbyne Stack in more depth.

 <!-- markdownlint-capture -->
 <!-- markdownlint-disable MD013 -->